ThatOpen/engine_web-ifc/README.md

 The WASM library is built through emscripten, please see [the emscripten installation guide](https://emscripten.org/docs/getting_started/downloads.html) for information on how to set up emscripten.
 Afterwards both `setup-env` and `em++` need to be in your path.

+* For docker clone repository to get more speed.

 ### WASM library

 Run `npm install` to install all dependencies.
+* This is executed by default in the docker rebuild

 Run `npm run init-repo` to download both dependencies of the project (glm and earcut.hpp) to the correct location.
 This only needs to happen once.
+* This is executed by default in the docker rebuild

 Run `npm run setup-env` whenever you open a new terminal, this will set up the required emscripten environment variables for you to compile code.
+* If you are using docker then run `source /home/node/emsdk/emsdk_env.sh` instead for every new terminal

 Run `npm run build-release` to build a release version of the wasm binary and the accompanying web-ifc api.
 It will be placed in `./dist`.

 Run `npm run dev` to launch a development server with a basic ifc file viewer.

 ### Stand alone C++ executable